Machine learning for accelerated bandgap prediction in strain-engineered quaternary III-V semiconductors: Results and discussion

-Similarly, the prediction accuracy-score of the nature of bandgaps from SVC-RBF models increases by about 9\% as the training set size reaches the largest size (Fig.~\ref{fig:fig1b}).
-The highest accuracy-score that could be reached is $\sim$0.95 (the last point from Fig.~\ref{fig:fig1b}).
-The corresponding balanced-accuracy-score values follow the same (ESI Fig.~S4$^{\dag}$).
+The prediction accuracy-score of the nature of bandgaps from SVC-RBF models increases by about 12\% as the training set size reaches the largest size (Fig.~\ref{fig:fig1b}).
+The highest accuracy-score that could be reached is $\sim$0.94 (the last point from Fig.~\ref{fig:fig1b}).
+The corresponding balanced-accuracy-score values follow the same (SI Fig.~S5).
 The model performances again saturate at about 1000 data points.
-These results indicate that the training set is sufficiently large and that around 1000 data points should be enough to screen the systems under investigation.
+These results indicate that the training set is adequate, and around 1000 data points should be sufficient for screening the system being studied.

 Moreover, the ML models exhibit excellent efficiency.
-Each model training, which includes hyperparameter optimization with the largest dataset (3210 training data points) takes only approximately 2 minutes on a 6-core CPU.
+The process of model training, including hyperparameter optimization, with the largest dataset (3210 training data points) takes only a few minutes on a 6-core CPU.

-Table~\ref{table:table1} summarizes the out-of-sample prediction accuracy of the final SVM-RBF models (the last point from Fig.~\ref{fig:fig1}).
-The RMSE of the bandgap magnitude predictions of the corresponding SVR-RBF models is 47~(1) meV.
-For the classification task, the accuracy-score is 0.94~(0.00).
-The comparison of all the DFT calculated and the ML-predicted bandgap values and types are presented in ESI Figs.~S5 and S6.$^{\dag}$ Notably, we find that most of the wrong predictions in the bandgap nature happened in the vicinity of direct-indirect transition (DIT) regions.
-These errors are well within the uncertainty of the most accurate DFT results.
-We thus use the models from the last point from Fig.~\ref{fig:fig1} to construct the bandgap phase diagram for GaAsPSb over the complete composition range (As, P, Sb = 0--100\% ) and $\pm 5\%$ strain range.
+Table~\ref{table:table1} summarizes the out-of-sample prediction accuracy of the final SVM-RBF models (the last point of Fig.~\ref{fig:fig1}).
+The RMSE of the bandgap magnitude predictions of the corresponding SVR-RBF models is 31~($\pm$1) meV.
+For the classification task, the accuracy-score is 0.94~($\pm$0.01).
+The comparison of all the DFT calculated and the ML-predicted bandgap values and types are presented in SI Figs.~S6 and S7.
+The final trained models and the list of optimized hyperparameter values of the corresponding models are attached in the SM.

+Overall, the errors in bandgap predictions are well within the uncertainty of the most accurate DFT results.
+We thus use the models from the last point from Fig.~\ref{fig:fig1} to construct the bandgap phase diagram for GaAsPSb over the complete composition range (As, P, Sb = 0--100\% ) and up to $5\%$ strain.

+We emphasize that relying on a simple bowing model for bandgap variation\cite{Vurgaftman2001Band} in such multinary compounds would require an extensive number of bowing parameters for composition and strains.
+As stated in the introduction, there is a lack of extensive experimental data or bowing parameters available specifically for GaAsPSb.
+Furthermore, the variation of bandgap values under strain for different III-V compositions often deviates from the simple quadratic dependence expected from a bowing model,\cite{Mondal2022} and they lack information about the bandgap nature.
+Therefore, the combined accurate DFT-ML hybrid approach developed in the article is necessary for an accurate determination of bandgap values and natures.